APNIC-net/rpki-mft-number-demo/README.md

       filename changes.
  - manifest-number-largest-value-159
  - manifest-number-too-large-159
-    - Routinator and FORT limit the manifest number to the largest signed 160-bit value.
+    - Routinator, FORT, and rpki-client >= master limit the manifest number to the largest signed 160-bit value.
     - OctoRPKI and rpki-client appear to process the repository successfully.
  - manifest-number-largest-value-160
  - manifest-number-too-large-160
-    - Since Routinator limits the manifest number to the largest signed 160-bit value, it reports errors for these tests (which use the largest unsigned 160-bit value).
+    - Since Routinator and rpki-client >= master limit the manifest number to the largest signed 160-bit value, they report errors for these tests (which use the largest unsigned 160-bit value).
     - As with the 159 tests, FORT reports generic errors for both of these tests.
     - OctoRPKI appears to process the repository successfully (i.e. it does not check for a manifest number that is too large).
-    - rpki-client reports specific errors on attempting to validate a manifest with a value that exceeds the largest unsigned 160-bit value.
  - manifest-thisupdate-reuse
  - manifest-thisupdate-regression
     - Routinator >= 0.14.0 and rpki-client >= 9.0 report errors for